MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ---
-title: What Task Management Platform Is Best For Me? ms.date: 12/19/2022
+title: What task management platform is best for me? ms.date: 12/19/2022
 author: dfrancoeur
-ms.reviewer: sympmarc
+ms.reviewer: daisyfeller
-manager:
+manager: pamgreen-msft
 ms.topic: article
-ms.author:
+ms.author: daisyfeller
 ms.service: microsoft-365
 localization_priority:
-description: A short guide on the many (many) options for managing tasks in M365 and how they stack up.
+description: "A short guide on the many (many) options for managing tasks in M365 and how they stack up." ms.collection: M365Community
 ---

-# So Many Options
+# So many options

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

-There are a crazy number of ways to manage tasks in Microsoft365, some of which overlap, while others donít.
+There are a crazy number of ways to manage tasks in Microsoft 365, some of which overlap, while others don‚Äôt.
 Where are all the places we can create tasks?

 ![Tasks1](media\task-management-options\tasks1.png)

-**Why Are There So Many Options?**
+**Why are there So many options?**

 Microsoft has offered a variety of tools to address different use cases for task management, from personal to enterprise.
-But they have also created a number of overlapping user experiences without providing clarity around which tools communicate with one another, and which do not.
+They have also created a number of overlapping user experiences without providing clarity around which tools communicate with one another, and which do not.
 This creates a huge amount of confusion for end users, in knowing what tool to use when and finding a way to see a holistic view of all their tasks.

-The reality is there is no single **ìbest wayî** to manage tasks, and we are still seeing more options being added (e.g., Loop), without a real coherent strategy to tie these options together.
+The reality is there is no single **‚Äúbest way‚Äù** to manage tasks, and we are still seeing more options being added (e.g., Loop), without a real coherent strategy to tie these options together.

 ## Microsoft Planner